 Over the course of a week, my wife and I drink a bunch o’wine – almost always with food.
 Since I’ve always been fascinated by wine at the table with food, I thought it would be fun to recap not only the wines we’ve been drinking, but also how they pair (or don’t pair) with the foods at our table.
-It features my pick for Wine of the Week - a wine I particularly enjoy, whether it’s something new and different, is a great value, or from a producer worth checking out; for the week ended May 10th,2015.
+It features my pick for Wine of the Week - a wine I particularly enjoy, whether it’s something new and different, is a great value, or from a producer worth checking out; plus my Food and Wine pairing of the Week for the week ended July 26th,2015.

 Wine of the Week